Thomas Neubauer: 2022: Multiple championship victories

 Having begun his 2022 season by winning the Dubai 24 Hour race from pole position, Neubauer was announced to be joining ROFGO Racing with Team WRT, driving an Audi R8 LMS Evo II alongside Benjamin Goethe in the GT World Challenge Europe Sprint Cup, with the two being partnered by Jean-Baptiste Simmenauer in the Endurance Cup.

 The season in the Sprint Cup began disappointingly, with a collision in Race 1 at Brands Hatch being followed by a 16th place the following day.
 Next came two top-ten finishes in class at Magny-Cours, before Neubauer and Goethe finished third in class at both Zandvoort races, results which also yielded their first points of the overall championship.
 More success came at the penultimate round in Misano, as the pairing won their class and took an overall podium in the first race, which they followed by scoring another podium in the Silver Cup on Sunday, with a lapped car blocking Neubauer at the safety car restart, costing the team a chance of obtaining a double class victory.
 The campaign ended with a fourth place and class podium at Valencia, placing Neubauer and Goethe third in the Sprint Cup standings.

 Even more glory came in the Endurance Cup, a campaign which Neubauer and his teammates started by taking a class victory in Imola, after which the trio scored a fourth place in the Silver Cup at Le Castellet.
 Neubauer and the team managed to put together a mistake-free race during the crowning jewel of the calendar, the 24 Hours of Spa, which earned them the Silver Cup win, which the Frenchman called his "most beautiful victory".
 Third in class at the Hockenheimring proved to be enough for Neubauer, Simmenauer and Goethe to confirm their status as Silver Cup champions.
 Despite clinching the championship with a race to go, the outfit went on to finish the season in style, winning the season finale in Barcelona.

 As well as the victory in Dubai, Neubauer would take two further victories in one-off races during the year, winning the 24 Hours of Nürburgring in the SP10 category, whilst also taking the checkered flag first in the Finali Mondiali of the Ferrari Challenge.
 Neubauer's performances in the 2022 season earned him an upgrade to gold status in the FIA's driver categorisation for 2023.

 2023

 2023 saw Neubauer return to Team WRT, joining Simmenauer in the Pro class of the 2023 Sprint Cup.

 Personal life

+Neubauer is the son of Eric Neubauer, chairman of the Neubauer Groupe, a French car distributor founded in 1905.
+In 2010, the group acquired major Ferrari dealer Charles Pozzi SA.

 Neubauer was a late starter to racing, coming into contact with the sport of karting at the age of 13.
 Having been focused on his studies, the Frenchman went on to study sports science at the École de management Paris La Défense.